tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - crossreactive TCRs target peptides with similar biochemistry despite potentially dissimilar sequence
  - estimate TCRs to be able to bind ~10<sup>5</sup> to 10<sup>6</sup> peptides
  - **around half of foreign pMHCs don't induce T cell response, perhaps because T cells with TCRs specific for those pMHCs are deleted in thymus (i.e. those foreign pMHCs look like self ones)**
+# Analysis of immune resistance mechanisms in TNBC: dual effects inside and outside the tumor
+## TNBC review
+ - triple negative breast cancer
+ - lack of expression of estrogen receptor, progesterone receptor, and human epidermal growth factor receptor 2 (HER2)
+ - aggressive and metastatic
+ - ~10-15% of breast cancer cases
+ - high degree of immune infiltration
 # An anti-CD3 antibody, teplizumab, in relatives at risk for type 1 diabetes
  - teplizumab delays progression of type 1 diabetes in high risk participants
  - KLRG1<sup>+</sup> TIGIT<sup>+</sup> CD8<sup>+</sup> T cells more common in teplizumab group than placebo